zhijieshi/cse3666/topics/dec2bin.md

    7 =   0 * 16 +  7       d2 = 7
 ```

-On the first line, we divide 2021 by 16.
+On the first line, we divide 2025 by 16.
 The quotient is 126 and the
 remainder is 9.
-So the right most hex digit is 9.
+So the right most hex digit d0 is 9.

-We divide 126 on the second line.
+We then divide 126 by 16 on the second line, where 126 is the quotient we got
+from the first division.
 The remainder is 14.
-So the next hex digit
-(d1) is E.
+So the next hex digit (d1) is E.

+The quotient from the second division is 7.
+So we divide 7 by 16 on the third
-In the third division, the remainder is 7.
-So the third hex digit from the right is 7.
+line.
+The remainder is 7.
+So the third hex digit is 7.

 We can terminate the process because the quotient became 0.
 The hexadecimal
-representation of 2021 is `0x7E9`.
+representation of 2025 is `0x7E9`.

 ## Conversion between binary numbers and hexadecimal numbers